-It was pitch-black and we had to use our flash lights to stay on track.
+It was pitch-black and we had to use our flashlights to stay on track.
 I find that there’s something very exciting about hiking in the dark towards the unknown.
 As you’re not able to see what surrounds you, the surprise remains intact until the sunrise.
-The closer we were getting to the crater lake, the harder it became to breathe because of the sulphur vapors.
+The closer we were getting to the crater lake, the harder it became to breathe because of the sulfur vapors.
 When you reach the crater’s rim, a few local guides offer you to lead you down to the lake in exchange for a small compensation.
-You can also rent a gas mask to protect you from the sulphur vapors.
+You can also rent a gas mask to protect you from the sulfur vapors.

 Going down to the lake

 My friend didn’t want to go down as the path is at times a little dangerous so I started hiking down alone.
-On the way, I met a lot of sulphur miners carrying heavy sulphur blocks up the crater’s slopes and all the way back to town to sell them.
+On the way, I met a lot of sulfur miners carrying heavy sulfur blocks up the crater’s slopes and all the way back to town to sell them.
 They were hiking in rubber boots, without any kind of protection from the toxic gases.
-Eventually the sun started to rise and revealed the vibrant blue-green lagoon and astonishing pink sky.
+Eventually, the sun started to rise and revealed the vibrant blue-green lagoon and astonishing pink sky.
 It was breathtaking.
 Literally.
-When I was next the blocks of sulphur, a cloud of toxic gas headed our way and caught our breath away, forcing us to run away from the source.
+When I was next to the blocks of sulfur, a cloud of toxic gas headed our way and caught our breath away, forcing us to run away from the source.
 After this incident, I decided that I had exposed myself enough to the gases and headed back up to meet up with my friend.
-Fun fact: after visiting Mount Ijen, my jacket and backpack smelled like sulphur for weeks, despite washing them over and over again.
+Fun fact: after visiting Mount Ijen, my jacket and backpack smelled like sulfur for weeks, despite washing them over and over again.

 My thoughts and experience